mendix/docs/content/studio/page-editor.md

 ### 2.10 Creating an Association from a Page {#create-association}

-You can create an [association](domain-models-association-properties) from a page when adding widgets to it.
-You can do it in the **Select Entity** dialog box when selecting the context for the widget.
+You can create an [association](domain-models-association-properties) from a page when configuring a data source for a widget that requires it.

 For example, you have a [data view](page-editor-data-view-list-view) with the **Customers** entity. *Inside* the data view, you add a [list view](page-editor-data-view-list-view) to show *reports* associated only with the customer who is currently shown in the data view.
 This means that you will show reports through an association.
 You can create the association from the page without having to open the domain model.
 Do the following: